sbordelais-dev/citizeng/README.md

 > Note : Theses routes are said to be **reserved**.

 The framework provides a way to dynamically render services too thanks to the `socket.io` framework.
-The following routes are used for internal use:
+The following routes are used for internal purpose:

-* The `connect`()/`disconnect` routes are use to respectively open/close the `socket.io` connection.
+* The `connect`, `connection`/`disconnect` routes are use to respectively open/close the `socket.io` connection.

 * The `userpresent`, `userlist`, `useradd`, `userdelete` and `userchangepassword` are used to manage users database.

 > Note : Theses routes are said to be **reserved**, too.

 ### Users type
-This framework considers tree types of users, depending on their given access right :
+This framework considers **tree types of users**, depending on their given access right :
 1. `basic` user : it is the default user.
 It will access default services.
 It may not be able to reach user administration service (`/admin` route).
 2. `super` user : it is an administrator user.
 It can reach `/admin` route.
 3. `master` user : even if is the top-level-ever user type, it remains anecdotic because it is simply a `super` user (declared when inializing the server) that cannot be removed during the session.